Abhishekraj166/Self-driving-car-Nanodegree/P3-Traffic Sign Classification/README.md

 For the third image, the model is relatively sure that this is a 'General Caution' sign (probability of 0.999), and the image does contain General Caution sign.

-For the fourth image, the model is relatively sure that this is a 'Speed limit(100km/h)' sign (probability of 0.81).
+For the fourth image, the model is relatively sure that this is a 'Speed limit(50km/h)' sign (probability of 0.99).
 Though this prediction is incorrect, the image contains a Speed limit sign.
 It's clear that the model was not very confident about this one.
-In fact, the model gave 0.11 probabilily to Speed limit (80km/h) and 0.071 probability to Speed limit (120km/h).

 For the fifth image, the model is relatively sure that this is a 'Stop' sign (probability of 0.999), and the image does contain a Stop sign.